bachiraoun/fullrmc/README.md

 5. Selection of groups to perform moves can be done manually OR automatically, randomly OR NOT !!

 ## Next on the list
-* Creating additional agitation move generators such as torsionAngle, etc.
-* Creating additional translation move generators such as translation along axis defined between two groups or random positions, etc.
+* Generators machine learning algorithms.
 * Elements transmutation and atoms switching.

 ## News
+* Agitation move generators added.
 * Machine learning is added to group selection.
 First tests are very promising show great improvements.

 ## Installation